opencats/OpenCATS_Documentation/docs/preface.rst

 Release information
 -------------------

 The current OpenCATS release is 0.9.3.3-3 "Inferno".

+See the changelog.MD file for details.

 Legal information/License FAQ